Monitoring the UK climate and forecasting its meteorological changes with analysis

 The National Oceanic and Atmospheric Administration was formed on the 3 October 1970 to amalgamate the U.S. Coast and Geodetic Survey the Weather Survey and the U.S. Commission Fish and Fisheries.

-UK Climate Forecast 38 Union Street Grantham NG31 6NZ Disclaimer owner@ukclimateforecast.com
+UK Climate Forecast 38 Union Street Grantham NG31 6NZ Disclaimer Email owner

 The Icelandic Met Office is a public institution under the auspices of the Ministry for the Environment and Natural Resources historically based on the Icelandic Met Office and the Icelandic Hydrological Survey.
-The two institutions merged in 2009.
+They merged in 2009.
 The Icelandic Met Office has 135 full-time employees.

 Climate Change